capsa-gg/capsa/README.md

 Generated code means less time maintaining it and is often less error-prone than hand-rolled code.

 For Typescript, code generation is not as prevalent as with Go.
-Therefore it relies more on helper functions that hide the complexity but offer a nice and simple API for users.
+Therefore, it relies more on helper functions that hide the complexity but offer a nice and simple API for users.

 ### Strict linting